 Food sharing websites are a great way to get your recipes out into the world.
-These websites help recipe content creators drive traffic to their food blog.
-Each site is a little different as far as requires and what information they want you to submit.
+These websites help recipe content creators drive traffic to their food blogs.
+Each site is a little different as far as requirements and what information they want you to submit.
 You can read up on their individual submission guidelines.
 Here are the sites I think are worth submitting to:

 - Food Gawker: This site gets me a few hundred website clicks a month, and is super easy to submit (takes less than 3 minutes).
 However, they are picky about accepting clear photos with good lighting and good angles, so keep that in mind as you're submitting your recipes.

 - Fave Healthy Recipes: This site gets me around 50 - 100 website clicks per month.
 As you start to gain more and more traffic from Google/Pinterest, this probably isn't worth submitting to.
 However, when you're first starting out, all traffic wins are helpful!